f5devcentral/vscode-nim/README.md

 initial draft of vscode extension for nginx, mainly nginx instance manager (NIM)

+The idea is to have an extension for everything nginx, but would plugin or add on to the main vscode-f5 extension.
+This would ensure that this extension has all the tools that come with the main vscode-f5 extension but not cluttered with all the tmos stuff.
+So, whole new view with all nginx specific stuff.

+All of this is very early stages but wanted to get a framework so others can see the options.

+So, all the menu's, icons, and layout can/will change.
+Looking for feedback on workflows and UI as we explore this integration more.

+Also, looking at the vscode marketplace, you will see a couple of extensions that may already handle some necessary functionality (language server), so we might need to look into how they solved some of these needs.

+I think the language server is going to be a big part and benefit of the config authoring process (like the irules/iapps/other nginx extensions)

 ## Overview

 Initial integration to be done through NIM